December marks the onset of the winter season in

 UV index

-The month with the lowest UV index in Mumbai is December, with an average maximum UV index of 7.
-A UV Index estimate of 6 to 7 represents a high health risk from unsafe exposure to UV radiation for the ordinary person.
+December is the month with the lowest UV index in Mumbai, with an average maximum UV index of 7.
+A UV Index reading of 6 to 7 represents a high health hazard from exposure to the Sun's UV rays for average individuals.

-Note: A maximum high daily UV index of 7 during December translates into the following directions:
+Note: A typical high UV index of 7 in December suggests the following recommendations: